SamuelSwartzberg/flashcardifying_text_temp/ling/clausal-relationships.md

 #### subordinate clauses

+A subordinate clause is a clause that is in a relationship of subordination.
 Subordinate clauses correspond to CPs in syntax.
-^Thus, they may be adjuncts of the VP or complements of the verb, including in japanese
+(I think, so don't study yet) ^Thus, they may be adjuncts of the VP or complements of the verb, including in japanese

 ##### embedded questions